OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ea.md

   * It will only be checked in when next event will come on that package.
 Until that time, if someone wants to checkout that package from the other machine, they will have to manually undo the earlier checkout from Enterprise Architect UI using the machine that has it currently checked out.
   * The checkout is based on the Windows users.

 * In EA, for the Notes field, the Bold, Italics, Underline, Font color formatting is allowed.
-Hence, for EA as the target system, `OpsHub Integration Manager` will support the above type of the formatting only.
+Hence, for EA as the target system, `{{ spaceName }}` will support the above type of the formatting only.
   * Any formatting which is not allowed from EA UI, the formatting will be discarded.

 * For custom fields/tagged values of type **CheckList**, user can have a list of possible values.